murphy-slaw/Lilligant/README.rst

 ------------

 Lilligant adds a new ``Aerial Affinity`` enchantment which can be placed on a helmet to reduce the normal on-ground speed penalty that you get when mining.
+This can be disabled in the configuration.

 Lilligant hooks into how enchantment levels are calculated, allowing you to pretend like a player or an item has an enchantment (when they really don't).
 Implement ``EnchantmentEffectInterceptor``